 It is testament to my father’s integrity that he allowed his first born son so receptively to be indoctrinated into his wife’s rather unusual medial opinions.
 His own upbringing could hardly have been more different.
 In the brick terraced house in Hull where he was brought up, the doctor came from an entirely different social class, whose presence was summoned only under extreme circumstances at at great cost, and whose anticipation was accompanied by deep spring cleaning, starched linen, crisp pyjamas and maybe even a discreet visit to a barber or hairdresser.
 As a child when my father was taken ill, he was sent to bed with cod liver oil and expected to do exactly what the doctor told him.
 Exactly.

 My father grew thus to accept without question the usual relations of society to medicine, to accept that medicines exist in order to cure disease, to entertain no doubt that there is any non material aspect to illness, that disease is most emphatically an external agent, which in order to be cured, must be eradicated or excluded by another agent, substance, procedure of medical intervention.
 That the power of cure lies in the knowledge of medical science over the mechanisms of anatomy, physiology, biochemistry and pharmacology.
+Until the day he died.
 Not that my father had any greatly detailed understanding of what these mean – he was an historian – but certainly he trusted that knowledge of material reality such as this existed, and that it did what it purported to do; to explain the machinations of the biological, bodily world of disease, so he and others could be cured of it, just as his own discipline of history would explain the vagaries of political economy, causation and consequence, and to offer the hope of improving the lot of humanity.

 The differences between my parents’s attitudes to health and disease have over the years defined a tension in my mind – quite simply because these have so often been as starkly presented as above during the course of my life.
 It is a tension that reduces in principle to something much less polemical and divisive than when specifically applied to how to be healthy; simply between needing to explain things systematically and completely; and finding merely a satisfactory story that will tie up the loose ends and get on with the rest of the day.